CALL US : 717-202-2510

 Benefits of Neurofeedback:

-Migraine headaches could be very painful and vexing.
-Therefore, the diminishing of the symptoms has been the focus of migraine treatments.
-The main focus of the treatment is to reduce the likelihood of migraine symptoms until completely eliminating migraine headaches, whether chronic or not.
+Migraine headaches can be excruciating and vexing.
+Therefore, diminishing the symptoms has been the focus of migraine treatments.
+The main focus of the treatment is to reduce the likelihood of migraine symptoms until eliminating migraine headaches, whether chronic or not.
 Complete elimination of symptoms may or may not occur depending on the person.
-In most cases, however, symptoms and chronic migraines can be highly diminished after the required amount of Neurofeedback sessions.
+In most cases, however, symptoms and chronic migraines can be highly diminished after the required Neurofeedback sessions.

 Post Traumatic Stress Disorder

-A life-threatening traumatizing event, or a sequence of such events can evoke our core emergency response system.
-One aspect of that response system is for our memory to be strengthened for such events.
-The traumatic event is recorded by our brain, but what is remembered is our experience of the event, and that experience also includes our response to the crisis.
-So the body and mind remember a unitary experience that merges the external sensory inputs with the internal responses.
-In subsequent recall of the event, it is this unitary experience that re-emerges together with the exalted sensation of panic, fear, etc.
+A life-threatening traumatizing event or a sequence of such events can evoke our core emergency response system.
+One aspect of that response system is strengthening our memory for such events.
+Our brain records the traumatic event, but what is remembered is our experience of the event, and that experience also includes our response to the crisis.
+So the body and mind remember a unitary experience that merges the external sensory inputs with the internal reactions.
+In subsequent recall of the event, this unitary experience re-emerges together with the exalted sensation of panic, fear, etc.

 Benefits of Neurofeedback:

 Neurofeedback can alleviate many symptoms caused by PTSD.
 The focus of the therapy is to allow the person the possibility of recalling the traumatic event without reliving the experience.
-Calming the physiology and taming the fear response is the first thing to do.
-The original memory is literally being reprogrammed in a process reminiscent of physical therapy.
-It is a matter of reaching balance and strength for your brain, so that it can accomplish self-regulation and help you gain control of your mind and body.
+Calming the physiology and taming the fear response is the first step.
+The original memory is being reprogrammed in a process reminiscent of physical therapy.
+It is a matter of reaching balance and strength for your brain to accomplish self-regulation and help you gain control of your mind and body.
 The result is that the traumatic memory assumes its rightful place as a biographical, historical memory like all the others.
 The person can function normally, in this respect, from that time forward.

 Addiction

-Addiction is a seriously debilitating, mental health disorder.
-It’s a disease that affects thinking – and causes a person to engage in behavior that is self-destructive and painful.
-It’s often accompanied by anxiety, depression, and bipolar or other comorbid mental health disorders.
+Addiction is a seriously debilitating mental health disorder.
+It's a disease that affects thinking and causes a person to engage in self-destructive and painful behavior.
+It's often accompanied by anxiety, depression, and bipolar or other comorbid mental health disorders.
 Addiction is a strong, uncontrollable need to take drugs, drink alcohol or carry out a particular activity, such as gambling.
-You're more at risk of developing an addiction if other members of your family have addiction problems, you experienced stress or abuse while growing up or if you have a mental health problem.
+You're more at risk of developing an addiction if other family members have addiction problems, if you experienced stress or abuse while growing up, or if you have a mental health problem.

 Benefits of Neurofeedback:

-Brain training is a new approach that can help teach self-control by decreasing stress, increasing reasoning, and override irrational thoughts.
+Brain training is a new approach that can help teach self-control by decreasing stress, increasing reasoning, and overriding irrational thoughts.
 Combined with addiction treatment, it dramatically increases the success rate of treatment.
 Because addiction is a brain disorder, not a moral issue or a lack of discipline.
 Neurofeedback training stimulates the brain to retrain patterns of dysfunction and helps teach you how to calm down.
 It connects to the reasonable, rational regions of the brain during stressful times.
-When people gain control of their emotions, they can start choosing the option to remain clean and sober.
-We teach the brain to remain calm, relaxed, and focused.
-Training helps support more clear thinking.
+When people gain control of their emotions, they can start choosing to remain clean and sober.
+We teach the brain to stay calm, relaxed, and focused.
+Training helps support clear thinking.

 Conduct Disorder

-Conduct disorder represents a group of behavioral problems where a child is aggressive, antisocial and deviant to a much greater degree than expected for the child’s age.
-To get a diagnosis of conduct disorder, the child must have shown at least three of the core symptoms over the past year: aggression to people and animals, destruction of property, deceitfulness, lying or stealing, serious violations of rules.
+Conduct disorder represents a group of behavioral problems where a child is aggressive, antisocial, and deviant to a much greater degree than expected for the child’s age.
+To get a diagnosis of conduct disorder, the child must have shown at least three core symptoms over the past year: aggression toward people and animals, destruction of property, deceitfulness, lying or stealing, and severe rules violations.

 Benefits of Neurofeedback:

-The aim of each Neurofeedback session is to improve and to promote self-regulation.
-Therefore, in cases such as behavioral problems in children (e.g., temper tantrums, aggression), Neurofeedback may help children learn to control impulsive behaviors.
+Each Neurofeedback session aims to improve and promote self-regulation.
+Therefore, in behavioral problems in children (e.g., temper tantrums, aggression), Neurofeedback may help children learn to control impulsive behaviors.